jgericardo/boom-text-summarizer/README.md

 $ docker run -p 8000:8000 text-summarizer-app
 ```

-Open the local URL displayed on the terminal in a browser to view the Streamlit app.
+Open the local URL ("Network URL") displayed on the terminal in a browser to view the Streamlit app.